tingansob/JavaHomework/README.md

 ###### THINGS TO DO
 - [x] figure out how to write markdown to fix this README file
-- [ ] Complete the GPA Calculator :briefcase:
+- [ ] Complete the GPA Calculator :computer:
 - [ ] Include my test dir and my ruby code